-ESTIMATED COST OF RECOVERY (FIRST 5 FISCAL YEARS): \$52,266,000
+ESTIMATED COST OF RECOVERY (FIRST 5 FISCAL YEARS): \$35,915,000

 ANTICIPATED DATE OF RECOVERY: The time to recovery is not predictable with the current information, but the best case scenario (which is extremely improbable given recent trends) is that the population could grow to the stipulated total population size in the NWHI within 12 years, and the stipulated numbers in the MHI could be reached within 34 years.
-This would elevate the population to a "threatened" classification.
-The population will be considered "recovered" if it continues to qualify for "threatened" classification for 20 consecutive years.
+Provided that the threats-based criteria have also been met, this would elevate the population to a "threatened" classification.
+The population may be considered "recovered" if the downlisting criteria continue to be met for 20 consecutive years.
 Therefore, the total time to recovery is anticipated to be 54 years.
-The Total Estimated Cost of Recovery can be calculated by multiplying the estimated cost of FY 05 (\$7,750) for the next 49 years.
+The Total Estimated Cost of Recovery can be calculated by multiplying the estimated cost of FY 05 (\$6,990) for the next 49 years.
 Then add that sum to the estimated cost for the first five fiscal years (in Table above).
 Realistically, the population is not expected to recover in the foreseeable future.
 In the future, if more is learned about the causes for the current continuing decline, it should be possible to make more informative projections about the time to recovery, and its expense.

-TOTAL ESTIMATED COST OF RECOVERY (54 YEARS): \$432,016,000
+TOTAL ESTIMATED COST OF RECOVERY (54 YEARS): \$378,425,000